Naakinn/td/README.md

 ```
 Usage: td [options]
 Simple ToDo task manager.
 With no command lists all tasks.
+Allowed characters in tasks' names and notes are 'a-zA-Z,.<space>&!'

 COMMANDS:
     -p --push Push a task to database.
     -i --info <ID> Get information about specific task, such as note.
     -d --drop <ID> Delete task.
     -a --amend <ID> Amend a task's name or note.
+OPTIONS & HELPERS:
+    -n --no-confirm Do not confirm user before amending or deleting a task.
+    -V --verbose Enable verbose output
+    -v --version Print td's version
     -h --help Display this help page.
 ```
 ### Goals
 - [x] Use cli args with commands